7 fun facts about new Canucks president Jim Rutherford | Offside

 More than a decade after Rutherford took over the Whalers/Hurricanes franchise, he was rewarded by watching the team he built win their first Stanley Cup in 2006.

 He remained with the Hurricanes until he stepped down in 2014.
-One month later, he joined the Penguins front office as GM, where he helped build the first back-t0-back Stanley Cup winner since the 1996-97 Red Wings.
+One month later, he joined the Penguins front office as GM, where he helped build the first back-to-back Stanley Cup winner since the Red Wings in 1997 and 1998.

 After Pittsburgh’s first Cup win, Rutherford was named the Jim Gregory GM of the Year.